rageandqq/TabBack/README.md

 At this point, if there is a previously closed tab that can be opened, that tab is re-opened in the active window.

 ##Installation
-To install, simply open the proved .safariextz file with Safari, and let it work it's magic.
+To install, simply open the proved [TabBack.safariextz](TabBack.safariextz) file with Safari, and let it work it's magic.
 After that, you're good to go!

 ##Contribution